Core Issues Trust

-The Core Issues Trust is a British Christian fundamentalist organisation that provides conversion therapy for LGBT people.
+The Core Issues Trust is a British Christian fundamentalist organisation that purveys conversion therapy for LGBT people, including minors.

 Purpose

-The Trust offers psycho-therapeutic therapy to those who experience unwanted homosexual behaviour and feelings.
+The Trust offers psycho-therapeutic therapy to those who experience 'unwanted homosexual behaviour and feelings.'
 Core Issues Trust states it believes human sexuality in both men and women is a choice, and that sexual preferences can change.
 The Trust says it does not consider homosexuality a native human behaviour, but rather a relational or sexual damage that causes deviancy that may be cured.
+These views are not aligned with the contemporary consensus of psychology and medical and psychiatric bodies, as well as the positions of various human rights organisations internationally, emphasising not merely the ineffectiveness, but the inhumanity, of conversion therapy as a form of torture and, for minors, child abuse, and that gender-based desire is both an inherent characteristic (excl. natural fluidity) and not a disease to be cured.

-The group's leader, Dr. Mike Davidson, describes himself as ex-gay; he is not a physician but has a doctorate in education.
-He had been a trainee therapist in psychodrama before being suspended by the British Psychological Society.
+The group's leader, Dr. Mike Davidson, describes himself as ex-gay; he holds a doctorate in education rather than in a relevant field, with no education nor experiences in physiology or medicine.
+He had been a trainee therapist in psychodrama before being suspended by the British Psychological Society for reasons unshared.

+Conversion therapy is widely accepted as pseudoscientific and considered an extreme belief.